navybluesilver/navybluesilver/article/may.md

 * [Verge](https://www.ccn.com/privacy-coin-verge-succumbs-to-51-attack-again/)
 * [Bitcoin gold](https://www.ccn.com/bitcoin-gold-hit-by-double-spend-attack-exchanges-lose-millions/)

-Ethereum investors shoud read [this](https://medium.com/@StopAndDecrypt/the-ethereum-blockchain-size-has-exceeded-1tb-and-yes-its-an-issue-2b650b5f4f62).
+Ethereum investors should read [this](https://medium.com/@StopAndDecrypt/the-ethereum-blockchain-size-has-exceeded-1tb-and-yes-its-an-issue-2b650b5f4f62).

 ## Economics

 #### Short term bear

-As I mentioned in April, I think this is a choppy bearish market.
-It will remain a bear market until people who don't want to own bitcoin, stop buying bitcoin.
+We will remain a bear market until people who don't want to own bitcoin, stop buying bitcoin.
 We have to go through a period of despair first.
 There are two ways in which we can achieve despair.
 The first way is by a big drop in the price.
 The second way is via time, meaning a slow decline until people stop caring (similar to late 2014 or early 2015).
 The more likely situation in my opinion is the second one, because it is more painful.
 Markets are not designed to give us a free lunch.
 They follow the 80/20 rule.
 80% of the profit goes to 20% of the people.

 #### Financial Instruments

-The following financial instruments make sense when the capital has enough exposure to the underlying (bitcoin).
+The following financial instruments make sense when you have enough exposure to the underlying (bitcoin).
 For individuals who have smaller positions, it might be better just to buy and hold (HODL).
 As I mentiond before, the market is not designed to give us a free lunch.
 The chance of a trader to outperform the market is really low.

 Bitcoiners can't rely on authority to bail us out.
 We need to manage the risks ourselves.
 Figure out what the value of one Bitcoin is worth to you and act accordingly.
 Here are some tools that can help you: